Jisan-mia/string-methods/README.md

 ### 19. match

-- The `String.match(regex)` method is used to find a match between a regular expression and a string object.
+- `String.match(regex)` method is used to find a match between a regular expression and the string object.
-- The `match()` method returns an array containing information about the match.
+- `match()` method returns an array containing information about the match.
-- It will only return the first match it finds.
+- It will return only the first match it finds unless the global flag(`g`) is used in the regular expression.
 - If `match()` fails, it returns `null`.

 #### Examples